 - Year 11 – 1-1.5 hours per week per subject.
 If you’re doing 10 GCSEs that means you’ll be doing 10-15 hours study at home per week.

 - year 12 – 5 hours per week per subject.
 If you’re doing 4 AS levels that means you’ll be doing 20 hours study at home per week.

 - Year 13 – 6.5 hours per week per subject.
 If you’re doing 3 A2s that means you’ll be doing 19.5-20 hours study at home per week.

 Your task is to slot this number of hours study into your weekly timetable.
 If you can’t get this number of hours onto your weekly timetable and you want to get the best grades possible then you need to think about what you can give up in terms of interests, hobbies and part-time work.
 It’s an important lesson to learn – you can’t do everything!
 If you consciously decide to do less study time and more of other things then you should understand now that you’re making a decision to get lower grades.
 It’s your call.

 8. The time that’s left…

 Is there any time left over?
 Great!
 That time is yours.
 Use it as you wish – socialise, read, exercise, play music.
-Do want feels good to you and recharges you.
+Do what feels good to you and recharges you.
 But, most of all – enjoy!